Short-Lived and Easily Forgotten TV Series from the '70s

-Shelley Fabares, Stephen McHattie star in Highcliffe Manor
+Shelley Fabares and Stephen McHattie star in Highcliffe Manor

 - Was meant to be a spoof on the old Gothic horror tales.

-- Helen Black (Shelley Fabares) is a recently widowed lady who has inherited a huge stone mansion that sits off the coast of Massachusetts.
-It is a "think tank" of sorts populated with a wide assortment of strange characters.
+- Helen Black (Shelley Fabares) was a recently widowed lady who has inherited a huge stone mansion that sits off the coast of Massachusetts.
+It was the home of a "think tank" of sorts, populated with a wide assortment of strange characters.
 They all want to get rid of Helen so they can get on with their plans of cloning all the world leaders.